jk-labs-inc/jokerace/README.md

 ## Audits

-Our smart contracts were audited by Certik in September 2023, the audit report is available [here](https://github.com/jk-labs-inc/jokerace-audits/blob/main/audit-reports/Sept23_Certik_Final_Report.pdf).
+Our smart contracts were audited by Certik in September 2023, and the audit report is available [here](https://github.com/jk-labs-inc/jokerace-audits/blob/main/audit-reports/Sept23_Certik_Final_Report.pdf).

 ## Built with
 - NextJS